-Many budding investment bankers wonder if an MBA or Masters Degree could be a useful asset for breaking into (or advancing within) the industry.
+Many aspiring investment bankers wonder if an MBA or Master’s Degree would be useful for breaking into the industry and advancing within it.

-The truth is that the right type of advanced degree from the right school at the right time may boost your career… but the wrong degree could turn out to be a massive waste of time and money.
+The right type of advanced degree from the right school at the right time may boost your career… but the wrong degree could turn out to be a massive waste of time and money.

 Another potential inroad into finance is a Master’s In Finance (MSF) program.
 While an MSF degree is by no means a “silver bullet” for entering investment banking, it may help you with:

 Unlike the MBA, the Master’s in Finance degree is better for candidates with less full-time experience or no full-time experience at all.

 It’s best if you had some of the right experience to get into investment banking in university, but didn’t quite make it for various reasons (e.g., you started too late, had a GPA that was too low, didn’t network enough, or changed your career plans several times).